Actifio/AGMPowerCLI/UsageExamples.md

 ### How to learn the IP address of a Compute Engine Instance

-If we know the name of the GCP VM, then use this command:
+If we know the name of the Compute Engine VM, then use this command:
 ```
 Get-AGMApplication -filtervalue appname=bastion
 ```